-"At the request of the declarant and for reasons deemed valid by Customs, the latter shall, subject to the availability of resources, perform the functions laid down for the purposes of a Customs procedure outside the designated hours of business and away from Customs offices.
-Any expenses chargeable shall be limited to the approximate cost of the services rendered."
+"At the request of the person concerned and for reasons deemed valid by the Customs, the latter shall, subject to the availability of resources, perform the functions laid down for the purposes of a Customs procedure and practice outside the designated hours of business or away from Customs offices.
+Any expenses chargeable by the Customs shall be limited to the approximate cost of the services rendered."

-General Annex, Chapter 3 (Clearance formalities), Standard 15
+General Annex, Chapter 3 (Clearance formalities), Standard 20